hwgordon247/CV/README.md

 ## Achievements

-- 1st place in Durham University Engineering Design Project.
+- 1st grade in Mechanical Engineering dissertation - "Coriolis Effect on Shallow Water Flows".
 - Social secretary for University Gymnastics Squad.
 - Captain of the University College darts team.
 - Head of house at Sherborne School.